-Your app can act as a loyalty card with a point system that sits on a user’s phone.
-To further improve the reach, you can incentivize referrals to new users.
+Your app can act as a loyalty card with a points system that sits on a user’s phone.
+To further improve your reach, you can incentivize new app users for any referrals.

-Many apps support push notifications that are great for interacting with customers and grabbing their attention even while not using the app.
+The mobile app of your brand should support push notifications, because they’re great for interacting with customers and grabbing their attention, even when customers are not using the app.

-However, you need to be careful while using them.
+However, you need to be careful while using push notifications.

 #6.
 Offer Personalization